thruthesky/centerx/README.md

 - user activities
   - leave all histories including point changes.
+  - vote point setting can be set per each forum but following the global limitatino.
-  - vote point, post/comment crud point setting for each category.
+  - post/comment crud point setting for each category.
   - vote point can have global settings.

   - `act()->canCreate($categoryIdx, $postIdx)`, `act()->canDelete()`,